Music-Hub-Code/queueup-android/README.md

-# QueueuUp Player for Android
+# QueueUp Player for Android

 This the Android Player for [Queueup](https://github.com/extrakt/queuep-spotify.git).
 Read that for much more information.